Saka, Pepe provide rare consolation on dark day for Arsenal | Goal.com

 His assist was his eleventh of the season—four of which have come in the top flight—and he’s set up three more goals than any other Arsenal player.

-It’s an eye-catching stat, which truly underpins the impact the Nigerian wonderkid has had in his maiden Prem season.
+It’s an eye-catching statistic, which truly underpins the impact the Nigerian wonderkid has had in his maiden Premiership season.

 Similarly encouraging, of course, was Pepe, who appeared on course to be Arsenal’s match-winner before Lewis Dunk’s bundled equaliser on 75 minutes.